 Signs You Have Poor Air Quality In Your Home

 You walk into your house after being gone all day.
-Consider this: take a deep breath.
-Something feels... off.
-Not "smells like last night's salmon" off.
-Here's the thing — more like your chest feels tight.
-Your eyes itch.
+In practice, not "smells like last night's salmon" off.
+That said, off.
+Something feels...
+More like your chest feels tight.
+In real terms, your eyes itch.
+In practice, take a deep breath.
 Maybe you've got a headache that wasn't there this morning.

 Sound familiar?